 Things That Increase IGF-1:

-- Intense/strenuous exercise & HIIT workouts — Vigorous exercise helps release more growth hormone, especially when you just begin this type of exercise.
+- Intense/strenuous exercise and HIIT workouts — One 2020 meta-analysis states that “physical exercise may be an alternative treatment to control changes in IGF-1 metabolism and blood concentration.”
+Vigorous exercise helps release more growth hormone, especially when you just begin this type of exercise.
 Over time, though, as your body acclimates to intense exercise, you may start releasing less.

-- Resistance/strength-training — Strength-training is one of the best ways to increase IGF-1 and retain muscle mass.
-(21) It helps us to adapt to the “stress” our muscles are put under when we challenge them with heavy weights.
+- Resistance/strength training — Strength training is one of the best ways to increase IGF-1 and retain muscle mass.
+It helps us adapt to the “stress” our muscles are put under when we challenge them with heavy weights.
 The fact that we can build strength and lean muscle mass when we strength train can partially be attributed to growth hormone and IGF-1.

 - Eating high amounts of dairy and protein — There’s some evidence that high intakes of protein from dairy products can lead to higher blood levels of IGF-1.